-Warhammer 40K: What we know about Henry Cavill's new series
+Warhammer 40K on Amazon Prime Video: What we know so far about Henry Cavill's new cinematic universe

-(Pocket-lint) - Henry Cavill may not be Superman or The Witcher anymore but fans of Warhammer 40K tabletop games won't mind - he's bringing the franchise to our screens.
+Henry Cavill may not be Superman or The Witcher anymore but fans of Warhammer 40K tabletop games won't mind - he's bringing the franchise to our screens.

 Amazon Prime Video has signed up for movies and/or TV shows that he'll star in and executive produce, which will be based in Games Workshop's sci-fi fantasy universe.